nuejs/nue/packages/nuejs.org/docs/how-it-works.md

 1. **Better design and UX**: Instead of constantly solving engineering problems, you’ll direct your energy toward **design, usability, accessibility**, and **SEO**.
 It’s not about wrestling with JavaScript abstractions, but about creating user-centered, aesthetically pleasing, and accessible sites.

-3. **Easier updates**: Global design changes become simple central updates to CSS, not massive overhauls of JavaScript code.
+3. **Cleander codebases**: Global design changes become simple central updates to CSS, not massive overhauls of JavaScript code.
 By isolating content, layout, and design, you can iterate quickly and scale your project without fear of breaking things.

 4. **Better use of talent**: Designers focus on design, content professionals handle content, and **design engineers** ensure a seamless UX.
 This clear separation of roles leads to more professional workflows and easier recruitment, as teams can focus on their strengths.